siliconcompiler/sc-rfcs/README.md

 7. An RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the team should then close the RFCs associated pull request.
-8. If accepeted, a team member will merge the RFCs associated pull request, at which point the RFC will become 'active'.
+8. If accepted, a team member will merge the RFCs associated pull request, at which point the RFC will become 'active'.
 9. Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the SiliconCompiler repo.
 Becoming 'active' is not a rubber